BrimmStone127/GIS_Scripts/README.md

 | dx/dy  | ~0.000278°/px (~30m)|

-These bounds are embedded in `USGS_stlouis.tif` and are the reference for aligning any additional data layers (water, vegetation, etc.) to the game map.
+These bounds are embedded in `USGS_stlouis.tif` and are the reference for aligning any additional data layers